SMILE (spacecraft): Ground-based and additional science working group

 The SMILE Ground-based and Additional Science Working Group coordinates support for the mission in the solar-terrestrial physics community.
 Their aim is to maximise the uptake of SMILE data, and therefore maximise the science output of the mission.
 They will coordinate future observing campaigns with other experimental facilities, both on the ground and in space, for example by using high resolution modes for Super Dual Auroral Radar Network facilities, or with EISCAT 3D, and correlating with data from other missions flying at the time.
 The working group is also developing a set of tools and a visualisation facility to combine data from SMILE and supporting experiments.

-The Outreach working group
+The Public Engagement working group

-The SMILE Outreach working group aims to promote SMILE and its science among the general public, amateur science societies and school pupils of any age.
+The SMILE Public Engagement working group aims to promote SMILE and its science among the general public, amateur science societies and school pupils of any age.
 Members of the group are active in giving presentations illustrating the science which SMILE will produce and the impact it will have on our knowledge of solar-terrestrial interactions.
 They generate contacts with organisations promoting science in primary and secondary schools, particularly in socio-economical deprived areas, hold hands-on workshops and promote careers in science.
 The group is focusing on SMILE as a practical example of how space projects are developed, and encouraging pupils to follow its progress to launch and beyond.
 It also promotes international exchanges, a good example of which is the translation of the book 'Aurora and Spotty' for children (and maybe for some adults too), originally in Spanish, into Chinese.